GeoWebCache/geowebcache/documentation/en/user/source/introduction/index.rst

 Introduction
 ============

-This section describes what GeoWebCache is and how it works
+This section introduces GeoWebCache, what it is, how it works, and its community of users.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   how_it_works.rst
+   whatis.rst
    architecture.rst
+   community.rst